Contributors from members of the Copper team

 Delivered on a slideshow and presented by a sales representative at your company, presentations are one of the most traditional forms of selling.

 But it comes with its own challenges, and it’s not just technical problems you’ll have to prepare for when delivering a sales presentation.
 Whether it’s a private pitch to a single company or a presentation for an industry event, you need to grab your audience’s attention.

-Bonus: this will also improve your sales presentations because visuals are processed 60,000 times faster than text.
+Bonus: visuals improve your sales presentations because they are processed 60,000 times faster than text.
 Also, storytelling is always a good way to improve your sales pitch.

-The third slide shows images of the founders.
-Allowing the audience to relate to the brand through names and faces lets the speaker explain the brand’s history in a fun way—oh, and in case you ever want to overload a presentation with numbers, 63% of event attendees remember stories, while only 5% remember statistics.
+In your sales pitch deck, include considering images of the founders.
+Allowing the audience to relate to the brand through names and faces lets the speaker explain the brand’s history in a fun way — oh, and in case you ever want to overload a presentation with numbers, 63% of event attendees remember stories, while only 5% remember statistics.

 5. Elevator pitch example

 Think about the last time you were asked, “What do you do?”
 Chances are you were caught off-guard and struggled to string together a concise pitch that explains who you are, what you do, and your unique selling proposition.